Outgoing wave conditions in photonic crystals and transmission properties at interfaces: Bloch measures and uniqueness properties

-Our aim is to show uniqueness properties of the scattering problem \eqref{eq:Peps} with incoming wave $U_\inc$ and outgoing wave conditions.
+Our aim is to show uniqueness properties of the transmision Problem \ref{prob:Transmission} with incoming wave $U_\inc$ and outgoing wave conditions.
 Following the standard procedure of uniqueness proofs, we consider two solutions $u$ and $\tilde u$ of the problem.
 Due to linearity of the system, the difference $v := u - \tilde u$ satisfies again \eqref{eq:Peps}.
 Furthermore, it satisfies outgoing wave conditions on the left and on the right according to Definition \ref{def:outgoingwave}, without any incoming wave $U_\inc$.
-At this point, we have exploited a Cauchy-Schwarz inequality: Certain projections of $u$ and $\tilde u$ tend to zero in a weighted $L^2$-norm, hence also the projections of $v$ tend to zero.
-We can not show that $v$ vanishes (indeed, as explained in the introduction, we expect that there exist non-trivial solutions for vanishing $U_\inc$).
+At this point, we have exploited the triangle inequality: Certain projections of $u$ and $\tilde u$ tend to zero in a weighted $L^2$-norm, hence also the projections of $v$ tend to zero.
+We can not show that $v$ vanishes (indeed, as explained in the introduction, we expect that there exist nontrivial solutions for vanishing $U_\inc$).
 But we can show that the functions $v^\pm_R$ consist, in the limit $R\rightarrow\infty$, only of vertical waves.
-It turns out that the right object to study is the {\it Bloch measure} associated with $v^\pm_R$.
+The right object to study is the {\it Bloch measure} associated with $v^\pm_R$.

 We recall that the frequency assumption \eqref{eq:smallnessfrequency} implies that, in the limit $R\rightarrow\infty$, the discrete Bloch expansions of $u^\pm_R$ contain only modes corresponding to $\lambda = (j,m)$ with $m=0$, see Lemma \ref{lem:only-m=0}.